pyscaffold/pyscaffoldext-dsproject/README.md

 ```
 ├── AUTHORS.md              <- List of developers and maintainers.
 ├── CHANGELOG.md            <- Changelog to keep track of new features and fixes.
+├── CONTRIBUTING.md         <- Guidelines for contributing to this project.
 ├── Dockerfile              <- Build a docker container with `docker build .`.
 ├── LICENSE.txt             <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.